 Our first courses in 1998 were for Birth Doulas and Childbirth Educators.
 In 2008, we added Postpartum Doula and Lactation Counselor courses.
 Over the past 20 years maternity care has changed.
 More technology and interventions are used and more rules exist within the health care system.

 Technology has also allowed clients to become aware of their options, seek out support, and communicate faster with others.
 The birth professional world has changed too with people wanting to learn ways to make their businesses successful and take part in lifelong learning to become even more skilled in their work.
 Childbirth International has risen to these challenges by expanding our course offerings and giving our students, you, more options.
 Our Business for Birth Professionals course supports you in growing your business (included in our birth and postpartum doula, childbirth educator, and lactation counselor courses).
-The Trauma-Informed Professional advanced program prepares you to better meet the needs of clients who come to birth and parenting with trauma and to work towards eliminating obstetric violence.
 Advanced modules on a wide range of topics provide continuing education opportunities for you to develop specialist skills and build your professional portfolio.
 We have also seen a growing interest in health professionals – midwives, nurses, doctors – wanting to learn more about supporting families effectively and we have responded to this with the launch of professional development programs.